Page updated Nov 20, 2023

 8});

-Backends can be extended using the AWS Cloud Development Kit (CDK).
-By leveraging CDK you can build using any AWS service, such as an Amazon S3 bucket that authenticated users have read and write access to.
-You can get started by installing AWS CDK:
+You can extend backends by using the AWS Cloud Development Kit (AWS CDK), which is installed by default as part of the create-amplify workflow.
+With the CDK, you can build using any AWS service, such as an Amazon S3 bucket that authenticated users have read and write access to.
+To get started with the CDK, add it to your backend:

 1import * as s3 from 'aws-cdk-lib/aws-s3';